41 Books About Spain

 The Story of Ferdinand by Munro Leaf, Illustrated by Robert Lawson

 This is a classic children’s story about a bull who doesn’t want to fight.
 But what happens when he is picked to go into the ring in Madrid?
-This book would pair well with The Little Matador.
-Publisher recommended ages: 3-5 years.
+Recommended ages: 3-5 years.

 Katie and the Spanish Princess by James Mayhew

 Katie is looking for a costume idea.
 When she sees a painting of a princess in a museum, she steps into the painting and discovers a historical world.
 This book features the art of Velazquez, Goya, and Murillo.
-Publisher recommended ages: Preschool – Grade 3.
+Recommended ages: 5-8 years.

 Lola’s Fandango by Anna Witte, Illustrated by Micha Archer

-Lola’s is tired of living in her big sister’s shadow, so she begins taking secret Flamenco lessons.
-But will she be brave enough to share her skills with the world?
-Publisher recommended ages: 5-6 years.
+Lola looks up to her big sister, but feels like she’ll never be as amazing.
+So she starts taking secret Flamenco lessons.
+But will she be brave enough to share her dancing?
+Recommended ages: 5-6 years.

-Building on Nature: The Life of Antoni Gaudí by Rachel Victoria Rodríguez, Illustrated by Julie Paschkis
+Building on Nature: The Life of Antoni Gaudรญ by Rachel Victoria Rodrรญguez, Illustrated by Julie Paschkis

-Set in Catalonia, this children’s book examines how nature impacted the famous Spanish architecture of Gaudí.
-Publisher recommended ages: 5-8 years.
+Set in Catalonia, this children’s book examines how nature impacted the famous Spanish architecture of Gaudรญ.
+This is a perfect book if you’re planning a trip with kids to Barcelona.
+Recommended ages: 5-8 years.

 Middle Grade and YA Books About Spain